Health Insurance Quotes

 Some people are enrolled in Medicare automatically.
 Enrollment is automatic if you are not yet age 65 and you already are receiving Social Security or Railroad Retirement benefits.
 If you are disabled, you will be automatically enrolled in both Part A and Part B of Medicare beginning with your 25th month of disability.

-Most people have to enroll in Medicare.
-The enrollment period begins three months before you turn age 65 (or right away if you require regular dialysis or a kidney transplant) and continues for seven months.
+Most people have to enroll in Medicare one of two ways. you have an individual enrollment period which begins three months before you turn age 65 (or right away if you require regular dialysis or a kidney transplant) and continues for seven months.
 Applying early can help you avoid a possible delay in the start of your Part B coverage.
+If you miss your individual enrollment, you will need to wait until the annual Medicare Open Enrollment period.

 If you have questions about Medicare eligibility or enrollment, call Social Security's toll-free number, (800) 772-1213 or visit the Social Security website.